-In season recipe: Grilled Corn on the Cob
+In Season: Grilled Corn on the Cob

 This simple recipe comes from Angrybbq.com, and includes a number of seasonal ingredients available at the markets right now!
 Find corn from Paul’s Produce, Mandair Farms, Klippers Organics or Forstbauer, garlic from BC Garlic, cilantro from Farm Circle Organics, and thyme from Fresh Roots or Organic Farm Connection